SimGus/XML-to-CSV-for-BNF-files/README.md

 - To try and cope with user data that contains invalid/unexpected information and formats
 - To analyze, understand and find a solution to a client's problem
 - To fulfill a client's demand
-- To use Java Swing library to make a simple and ergonomic GUI
+- To use the Java Swing and AWT libraries to make a simple and ergonomic GUI
 - To make a multi-language GUI (here in 2 languages)

 ## Files worth checking out